quickbooks2018/bash-scripting/log-parser/README.md

 We are calling in the main function, it is checking the log file path, exist or not.

 ### parse_logs function
 The `parse_logs` function is the core of the log parsing script.
-It processes the log file and extracts entries based on the specified time range and log type.
+It processes the log file and extracts entries based on the specified time range and log type, while also counting the occurrences of each log type.

 #### Function Parameters: